 Introduction to Crane Sizes

 There are many factors to consider when trying to calculate what size crane you need.
 In this free guide to crane sizes we focus on covering mobile crane sizes.
-We have included a simple table that you can use to quickly estimate the crane size you will need based on the weight of your item and the radius (which we will explain further).
+We have included a simple example showing how to quickly estimate the crane size you will need based on the weight of your item and the radius (which we will explain further).
 However, almost no lifting operation is identical and this is the reason that only qualified Appointed Persons should choose a suitable crane size and crane type for your job.
 This crane size guide acts as a starting point for anyone wanting to approximate the logistical viability of their project and assess the scale of their lifting requirements.
 If you don’t want to wrap your head around this guide, just get in touch with us via our website live chat, send us and email or pick up the phone and we will offer friendly advice and give you a no obligation crane hire quotation today.

 How is this crane size guide broken down?